This post might have affiliate links, please check out my full disclosure policy.

 Summer is the perfect time for refreshingly delicious lemon-flavored desserts.
 This recipe for Fluffy Lemon Cream Cheese Frosting is easy to follow and will result in a tart and tangy frosting that will make any cake or cupcake special!

-If you’re looking to transform a cake or cupcake recipe into a refreshing and light summer dessert, this lemon buttercream frosting is just what you need!
-It is absolutely divine on top of lemon poppyseed cake or lemon cupcakes!
+If you’re looking to transform a cake or cupcake recipe into a refreshing and light summer dessert, this lemon cream cheese frosting is just what you need!
+It is easy to whip up in just a couple minutes, and has a ton of fresh lemon flavor.
+This recipe is adapted from my original cream cheese frosting recipe.

-The mixture of cream cheese and lemon is perfect!
-The cream cheese gives the frosting light and fluffy texture, while the lemon adds a tart and tangy flavor that is just perfect!
-If you forgot to leave out your cream cheese at room temperature you can learn how to soften cream cheese quickly!
+The mixture of cream cheese and lemon is bright and flavorful!
+The cream cheese gives the frosting a light and fluffy texture, while the lemon adds a tart flavor that is just perfect!
+You need to make this recipe with softened cream cheese so if you forgot to leave it out at room temperature you can learn how to soften cream cheese quickly!

 WHY YOU SHOULD MAKE THIS RECIPE